hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ## Online

-The following is an example `/etc/replicated.conf` suitable for an automated online install using a publicly trusted certificate.  `ImportSettingsFrom` must be the full path to the application settings file.
+The following is an example `/etc/replicated.conf` suitable for an automated online install using a certificate trusted by a public or private CA.  `ImportSettingsFrom` must be the full path to the application settings file.
 You also need to provide the full path to your license file in `LicenseFileLocation`.

 See the full set of configuration parameters in the [Replicated documentation](https://help.replicated.com/docs/kb/developer-resources/automate-install/#configure-replicated-automatically).